biasao/notes/designing-data-intensive-applications/ch7-transactions-notes.md

 ## Notes
 - Isolation
   - Snapshot isolation has the mantra readers never block writers, and writers never block readers
-  - "_Testing for concurrency issues is hard, because they areusually nondeterministic—problems only occur if you get unlucky with the timing._"
+  - "_Testing for concurrency issues is hard, because they are usually non deterministic—problems only occur if you get unlucky with the timing._"

+- _"The examples in this chapter used a relational data model.
+However, as discussed in “The need for multi-object transactions”, transactions are a valuable database feature, no matter which data model is used."_